 - Rust resistant

 - Rockwell Rc 58-62

 - Contains: 1% Carbon, 15.5% Chromium,1%Molybdenum, 0.2% Vanadium, 1.5%Cobalt, and 0.5% Manganese

 Damascus has a long history in the ancient city of Damascus.
 Today it’s made by pattern welding layers of steel of different steel types.
 Then steel layers are acidly etched to give it a great color contrast.

-Damascus steel is hard to make and thus regarded as a precious metal.
-Blades made from this steel are very tough and hard and hence very pricey.
+Damascus steel is hard to make and is thus regarded as a precious metal.
+Blades made from this steel are very tough and hence very pricey.
 Damascus steel blades are beautiful and are custom makes only.

 This steel is extremely hard and rust-resistant.
 Once made, the ceramic steel blades never need re-sharpening.
 Furthermore, ceramic steel is almost impossible to sharpen.
 This material is the favorite for scuba knives but results in very brittle knives.

 Here are my rankings for edge retention, corrosion resistance, Rockwell hardness, and toughness: